-Chili and Brown Sugar Spice Rub Chicken and Sweet Potatoes – An EASY sheet pan meal that’s ready in 30 minutes and loaded with layers of flavors from the spice rub – a mixture of chili powder, brown sugar, cumin, and more!!
+Spiced Brown Sugar Chicken and Sweet Potatoes — An EASY sheet pan meal that’s ready in 30 minutes and loaded with layers of flavors from the spice rub, which features a mixture of chili powder, brown sugar, cumin, and more!!

 I love sheet pan dinners because they’re easy, tasty, and ready in no time.
 This easy sheet pan recipe takes advantage of one of my favorite fall ingredients: sweet potatoes.

 However, I eat sweet potatoes year round and I love them prepared in any way.

 Here they become lightly caramelized thanks to the brown sugar marinade from the chicken that runs off and clings to the sweet potatoes.
 They are literally finger-lickin’ good!